Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 When lungs are healthy, breathing is easy.
-With each breath, air goes down the windpipe into the lungs.
+With each breath, air goes down the windpipe (trachea) into the lungs.
 There, it flows through airways (bronchial tubes).
-The airways make mucus to trap and help get rid of any particles that are breathed in.
-Muscles that wrap around the airways control how open or closed they are.
-Air is breathed in and out through the same airways.
+The airways also make mucus to trap and help get rid of any particles that are breathed in.
+Muscles that wrap around the airways help with breathing.
+Air is breathed out through the same airways.

-When asthma is uncontrolled, airways are inflamed most of the time.
+With asthma, the airways are inflamed.
 The lining of the airways swells.
 Muscles around the airways may be tight.
 Air has to go through a narrower tube.
 Inflammation makes airways oversensitive to things in the air that are breathed in.

-When sensitive airways become irritated, they become even more swollen.
-The bands of muscle around the airways tighten.
+The airways become even more swollen.
+The muscles around the airways tighten.
 More mucus forms.
 All of this narrows the airways even more.
 This causes breathing trouble—an asthma flare-up.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |